mjanez/easy-rdf-endpoint/README.md

 # `easy-rdf-endpoint` - Use Docker to deploy and use a RDF Catalog

 ## Overview
-This project provides a simple **Dockerized RDF endpoint** that serves an `.rdf` file, provides an SPARQL Endpoint based on [`vemonet/rdflib-endpoint`](https://github.com/vemonet/rdflib-endpoint) and incorporates interfaces for both semantic and syntactic validation of RDF files.
+This project provides a simple **Dockerized RDF endpoint** that simplifies catalog deployment of `.rdf` files, provides an SPARQL Endpoint based on [`vemonet/rdflib-endpoint`](https://github.com/vemonet/rdflib-endpoint) and incorporates interfaces for both semantic and syntactic validation of RDF files.

+About
+This project provides a simple Dockerized RDF endpoint that simplifies catalog deployment, provides a SPARQL endpoint

 * **SPARQL Features**: Advanced RDF Query Capabilities
   - Integrated YASGUI editor with multi-tab support